commfish/kodiak_brf_spr/README.md

  Needs a bit of work to finsh off determining what the F level should be in order to meet a prescribed SPR input.
   - Jane is tasked with it, go Jane!

+The TMB folder is all C++ code - play in there at your own peril!